manish6007/Hive/README.md

 Hive Driver:
 ------------
 - When we run a hive query it will hit the server(The driver part).
-Te sql query will be compiled and then optimized by CBO(Cost based optimizer).
+The sql query will be compiled and then optimized by CBO(Cost based optimizer).
 After that the query will be given to executor that is nothing but the map reduce or Tez.
 This map reduce job then executed through Name node using resource manager.

 Driver has 4 parts: